 In 2014, TEDxRedmond ran with the theme of “Rise.”
 The idea was to motivate and inspire youth to rise to their true capabilities.
 With a new venue, the event was held at the Meydenbauer Center in Bellevue.

 In 2015, TEDxRedmond migrated to the name TEDxYouth@Redmond to better convey the goal of the event, which is to provide a voice to youth in a global community and show that youth is not a barrier to success.
 The event was hosted at Lake Washington Institute of Technology with a theme of “Finding Your Light.”

 In 2016, TEDxYouth@Redmond returned to the Lake Washington Institute of Technology for the second year in a row.
 Featuring a myriad of talented and accomplished, yet still relatable speakers, the event was themed “X Marks the Spot” and many discussed how they were able to find their place.

-Our goal in 2017 is to make this year’s event a fabulous experience for both the attendees and the presenters!
-The theme is “Dare to be Great,” and we hope to inspire both our speakers and our audience to strive to reach their full potential.
+Our goal in 2018 is to make this year’s event a fabulous experience for both the attendees and the presenters!
+The theme is “TBD,” and we hope to inspire both our speakers and our audience to strive to reach their full potential.